luapower/ringbuffer/ringbuffer.md

   * algorithm indices start at 1.
   * valuebuffer indices start at 1.
   * cdatabuffer indices start at 0.
+  * 'keep' means read but don't remove the data.

 ## CData buffers